 Mr. Barr has been immersed in controversy, while at the same time he has achieved world-wide fame as a scholar and critic.
-He is tha author of many definitive works already modern classics, including "Cubism and Abstract Art" (1936), "Picasso: Fifty Years of His Art" (1946; reprinted 1955), and "Matisse: His Art and His Public" (1951).
-Alfred Frankfurter, the late editor of Art News, reviewing the Matisse monograph in the New York Times, called it, "the best book on a living artist known to this reviewer," and he added that Mr. Barr utilizes "a rare combination of the soundest objective methods of art scholarship, usually reserved for the old masters, and the enthusiastic interpretation generally to be found only in the panegyrics of an artist by a fiery friend."
+He is the author of a number of modern classics, including "Cubism and Abstract Art" (1936), "Picasso: Fifty Years of His Art" (1946; reprinted 1955), and "Matisse: His Art and His Public" (1951).
+Alfred Frankfurter, the late editor of Art News, reviewing the Matisse monograph in The New York Times, called it, "the best book on a living artist known to this reviewer," and he added that Mr. Barr utilizes "a rare combination of the soundest objective methods of art scholarship, usually reserved for the old masters, and the enthusiastic interpretation generally to be found only in the panegyrics of an artist by a fiery friend."
 Mr. Barr is also the author of the Museum's best-selling publication "What is Modern Painting?," an introduction that has been translated into four foreign languages and been issued in nine editions since it was first published in 1943.
+He has lectured in England, Iceland, and the U.S.S.R., as well as the U.S.A., notably the Mary Flexner Lectures at Bryn Mawr in 1946.

-In addition to his duties at the Museum, Mr. Barr is an overseer of Harvard College and Chairman of the Harvard Fine Arts Visiting Committee.
-He is also active on the visiting committees of the art departments or museums of Columbia University, Dartmouth College and Princeton University.
-He served as President of the Foundation of Arts, Religion and Culture from May 10, 1962, to September 14, 1965, and is at present a member of the Board of Directors.
+On July 1, 1967, Mr. Barr retired as Director of the Museum Collections and was appointed a Counselor to the Board of Trustees.
+Mr. Barr is an Overseer of Harvard College and Chairman of the Harvard Fine Arts Visiting Committee.
+He is also active on the visiting committees of the art departments or museums of Columbia University and Princeton University.
+He served as first President of the Society for the Arts, Religion and Contemporary Culture from May 1962, to September 1965, and is at present a member of the Board of Directors.

-Frequently honored for his contributions to the world of art, Alfred Barr has received honorary degrees from the University of Bonn, the University of Buffalo, and Adelphi College as well as Princeton University.
+Alfred Barr has received honorary degrees from the Universities of Bonn (Germany), Buffalo, Adelphi, and Yale, as well as Princeton University.
 His decorations from foreign governments include the Grand Cross of the Order of Merit from the Federal Republic of Germany, the Chevalier of the Legion of Honor from France, and the Star of Italian Solidarity.
-In 1962 he received the Art in America magazine annual award and in 1965, the Brandeis University Creative Arts Commission bestowed on him the Special Medals Award for "notable creative achievement."
+In 1962 he received the Art in America magazine annual award, in 1964 the Award of Merit of the American Institute of Architects and, in 1965, the Brandeis University Creative Arts Commission bestowed on him the Special Medals Award for "notable creative achievement."
+In 1968 he received the National Institute of Arts and Letters Award for Distinguished Service to the Arts and, in the same year, the New York State Award "For devoted service in behalf of modern art and its public."